FUT (Follicular Hair Transplant) Strip Surgery

 - Time Maximizer: Hair transplants can be very time-consuming, and on occasion, can take even more than one session because of the sheer number of follicles involved in the procedure.
 The FUT method significantly reduces the time you have to spend in surgery, which makes it the perfect procedure for anyone whose busy lifestyle does not allow them the luxury of downtime and requires them to resume their daily routine as quickly as possible.
 In addition, most patients prefer to be as discreet as possible about receiving hair transplant surgery, and being away for a long period of time can reveal your closely guarded secret.

 - Top-Notch Hair Quality: All hair transplant patients want to achieve the most natural-looking results from their operation.
-The quality of the hair from FUT has made this technique an industry standard because the donor areas from FUT are healthier compared to those obtained with the FUE method.
+The quality of the hair from FUT has made this technique an industry standard because the donor areas from FUT are generally healthier compared to those obtained with the FUE method.

 Who Is a Good Candidate for Strip Surgery?

 What do leading hair transplant surgeons like Dr. Huber and Dr. Jones look for when they are assessing the candidacy of a strip surgery patient?
 Obviously, the first criterion is the extent of the patient’s hair loss, as well as the supply of donor hair.
 Patients with severe hair loss and insufficient donor reserves may not be good candidates for the procedure.

 The next thing to evaluate is patient expectations, as well as any risks and downsides to the procedure.
 Finally, a hair transplant physician will gauge your skin type and its laxity; density, texture and colour of the donor hair; your lifestyle choices; and your projected likelihood of future hair loss.
 All these factors work together to determine the potential for success or failure.

 Can the Same Person Have Both FUT and FUE?